animeshinvinci/Bifrost/Tutorial.md

 ![](http://i.imgur.com/PF84anG.png)

 - A ```Source``` is something that has exactly one output.
 It can produce a sequence of many items but they all follow one another, flowing from the Source.
 We can use many things as a Source.
 In our example above we use a simple List of strings.
 - A ```Sink``` is something that has exactly one input and it is the final step in any stream.
 In the example above we actually create a dummy Sink with the ```Sink.ignore``` call.
-This ensures that the stream can run be we do not need to define the destination any further.
+This ensures that the stream can run but we do not need to define the destination any further.

 In the above example we use the ```.map(println(_))``` call to process each message that is emitted from the Sink and print it to the console.